Siouxland Forecast: May 6, 2021

 Friday is going to be gorgeous with sunshine plus an afternoon high of 69°.
 Rain moves in on Saturday and carries over into Sunday as we chill things off.
 Rain amounts will range between 1/2 inch and 1 1/2 inches.
 Highs this weekend will drop into the middle & upper 50s around Siouxland, so it’s going to stay relatively cool.

-No big surprises next week with mostly cloudy skies & highs staying around 60°.
+No big surprises next week as we stay on the cooler side of things retaining mostly cloudy skies & highs around 60°.
 Another rain chance develops on Wednesday with the arrival of a warm front.
 Temperatures should get a lift into the 70s following that disturbance and next weekend should be more pleasant as we dry back out.

 Have a nice night!